schuchert/schuchert.github.io/_posts/2020-01-14-FirstThingINoticedFromDailyMeditation.md

 and practiced the form.
 I made several minor missteps (still do, probably always will), but I made it through the form.

 I had been blocked for months.
-I started meditating.
-Overall, I thought things felt a bit quieter.
+After starting meditation, things felt a bit quieter.
 Not "fixed" but overall reduced.
 Then 2 weeks in to daily meditation, bam!
 I memorize 25% of the form in under 2 hours, where the first 75% had taken me 18 months, give or take.

 I do not know that it was meditation that broke my internal mental block.
 It's just correlation.
-However, the more I meditate, and experiment with different environments, situations, styles, the more I don't care if it's only correlation.
+However, the more I meditate, the less I care whether it is only correlation.

 I felt a recent mental shift near the end of November 2020.
 It feels like I went from mostly habituated meditation (I should meditate today) to wanting to meditate many days.
 Not every day, probably not even most days, but many days.
 I guess less like an obligation to myself because I said I'd do it, and more like time for self-care, which I been learning to accept is necessary.

-Since that flight in December 2019, I have continued to refine my understanding of the form.
-I'm now working on Bagua circle walking, with a number of different palm changes (dragon, bear, single hook).
+Since that flight in December 2019, I have continued to refine my understanding of the both forms.
+For some time, I preferred the aesthetic of the shiny new form.
+Now I've applied some style from each into the other.
+I'm also working on Bagua circle walking, with a number of different palm changes (dragon, bear, single hook).

 That's not to say that I still don't have my bad days.
 I do.
 I've regressed a bit on Bagua for a few weeks.
 However, even after most bad days, I remember, so long as I didn't kill anybody today, tomorrow can be a better day.